mvr/mvr.github.io/posts/officers.md

 It would be nice to implement things "properly" and use one of these methods.
 The one that fits best is to use `cuda::barrier`.
-Unfortunately, this ends up significantly slower than the cheating method I'm using now, so I'll keep that in my back pocket until deadlocks are an actual issue.
-I haven't tracked down exactly why this is.
+Unfortunately, this ends up significantly slower than the cheating method I'm using now, so I'll keep that in my back pocket in case deadlocks become an actual issue.
+I haven't tracked down exactly why this slowdown occurs.

 The State of Play